Excel MOD – calculating remaining amounts using the MOD function in Excel

 The example below illustrates how Excel’s MOD function works:

-Once again, the standard division operation is used: The production output number is divided by the divisor 3 (the specific number given in the code above).
+Once again, the standard division operation is used.
+The production output number is divided by the divisor 3 (the specific number given in the code above).
 If there is a remainder after the numbers are divided, this value is indicated in the row on the right.

-The Excel MOD function returns the error message #DIV/0! if 0 is specified as the divisor because a number cannot be divided by zero.
-In the following example, the number 78 cannot be divided by the divisor 0, so Excel returns the #DIV/0! error message.
+if the number zero is specified as the divisor because a number cannot be divided by zero.
+In the following example, the number 78 cannot be divided by the divisor 0, so Excel returns the #DIV/0!

 Where is the Excel MOD function used?